solliancenet/microsoft-postgresql-developer-guide/04_EndToEndDev/samples/04-01-PostgreSQL-Developer-Features/README.md

 ### Task 1: Enable PgBouncer and PgBouncer Metrics

 You can use PgBouncer metrics to monitor the performance of the PgBouncer process, including details for active connections, idle connections, total pooled connections, and the number of connection pools.
 Each metric is emitted at a 1-minute interval and has up to 93 days of history.
 Customers can configure alerts on the metrics and also access the new metrics dimensions to split and filter metrics data by database name.
 PgBouncer metrics are disabled by default.
 For PgBouncer metrics to work, both the server parameters pgbouncer.enabled and metrics.pgbouncer_diagnostics must be enabled.
-These parameters are dynamic and don't require an instance restart.
+These parameters are dynamic and do not require an instance restart.

 - Browse to the Azure Portal and your **PREFIX-pg-flex-REGION-16** resource.
 - Under **Settings**, select **Server parameters**.